-Nathan McIntire, the adviser for the Courier, decided that the paper should go digital only.
+Nathan McIntire. the adviser for the Courier, decided that the paper should go digital only.
 McIntire and the paper's editor-in-chief John Orona said, "they knew that the Courier's print edition had to come to an end in order to keep up with the journalism industry.
 Smartphones have turned into a necessity at this time.

 Both acknowledged that in order to expand the Courier's readership, especially towards students, the website had to be the Courier's focus.
-"Most students have grown up in this digital age," McIntire said.
-"It's become second nature for many of us."
+"Most students have grown up many of us."

-"Using a smartphone may be second nature to some, but there are still a lot of people out there who don't spend all their time at the computer or looking at their cell phone," said Mikki Bolliger, who was the Courier adviser for 35 years.
+"Using a smartphone may be sec- online at PCCCourier.com. ond nature to some, but there are still a lot of people out there who don't spend all their time at the compter or looking at their cell phone," said Mikki Bolliger, who was the Courier adviser for 35 years.